- Uptime: 99.97%

 Speed is the next key aspect to look at.
 Server speed plays a significant part in how fast your website loads.
 A slow server is a massive pain, so you should look for a provider to be as fast as possible.

 I tried Brixly to see how fast the baseline infrastructure is.
-I used multiple testing tools for the Brixly review, including Pingdom and Load Impact.
+I used multiple testing tools for the Brixly review, including Pingdom and K6.
 These let me check how quickly the host can process requests from visitors and how fast it delivers a full web page.

 I also tested how well the servers handle heavy traffic.
 All three factors are crucial to quickly delivering content.